BrilworksarrowBlogarrowProduct Engineering

 Why React Native Environment Variables Matter

-1. Keep sensitive data out of your codebase
+1. Keep sensitive data out of your code

 Common Approaches To Managing Environment Variables